pcprince/wav-spectrogram/README.md

 ### Functions ###

-The draw function can be run with the following parameters.
+The draw function must be handed parameters in an object, named as such.
+Parameters with default values can be left out.

 Option         | Default     | Description
 ---------------|-------------|------------